Mladen Stojanović: Young Bosnia activist

 Mladen and other members of the Tuzla group were sent to the prison in Zenica.
 Three months after they were sentenced they were joined by Ilić, whose death penalty had been commuted to 20 years' imprisonment.
 In the Zenica prison, each convict had to spend the first three months in solitary confinement.
 This was very hard on Mladen, who became mentally unwell and became so emaciated that Ilić could hardly recognise him.
 He recovered and took a course in shoe-making which was given in the prison.
 Afterwards, he fell seriously ill and had to undergo surgery in the prison hospital.
 In late 1917, the Austrian authorities pardoned all convicts of the Tuzla group except Ilić.
 Mladen went to his family in Prijedor.
 After a medical examination, he was declared unfit for army service due to his surgery and as a result was not drafted into the Austrian army.

-He entered the School of Medicine, University of Zagreb, shortly before the disintegration of Austria-Hungary in November 1918.
+He entered the Faculty of Medicine, University of Zagreb, shortly before the disintegration of Austria-Hungary in November 1918.